vietrux/WriteupCollection/KnightCTF2023/Crypto.md

 The key of this challenge is seed() function.
 You can see some randint() function but it is not important.
 If you use seed(), every time you run this program, it alway return a same result. jamal-key.pub is a clue for you.

-Ok, now i just have to brute-force 128 charactor until the result of c1,c2 is same as jamal-flag.enc.txt
+Ok, now i just have to brute-force 128 character until the result of c1,c2 is same as jamal-flag.enc.txt

 ```python
 from random import randint, seed